mauritssilvis/challenges/java/basic_java_project_cli/README.md

 Note that Java executes classes by their class name, not by their file name.
 Therefore, the above commands should not include the `.class` extension of the Java class file name `Main.class`.

-Moreover, for classes that are part of a package, the supplied class name should be the fully qualified name, which includes both the package and the class name.
+Moreover, for classes that are part of a package, the supplied class name should be the so-called fully qualified name, which includes both the package and the class name.
 For the current project, this fully qualified class name is:

 ```text
 nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main
 ```

-As the above shows, fully qualified class names can be specified using both slashes and dots.
+As the above shows, fully qualified class names can be provided to the Java interpreter using both slashes and dots.

+Class files of Java classes that are part of a package have to be stored in a directory structure corresponding to the package name.
+Otherwise, these classes cannot be executed.
-The folder from which a class that is part of a package is executed has to contain a directory structure corresponding to the package name.
+More specifically, the folder from which a class is executed should contain a directory structure corresponding to the package name of that class.
 Therefore, the Java class file `Main.class` cannot be executed from any other folder than the `out` folder.
 In particular, this class file cannot be executed from its containing parent folder.

 #### 1.1.5 Direct execution

 Since Java 11, programs consisting of only a single source file can be executed directly, without the need for an explicit compilation step.
-For the current project, the following command directly executes our source file from its containing folder:
+For the current project, the following command directly executes the source file `Main.java` from its containing folder:

 ```shell
 cd src/nl/mauritssilvis/challenges/java/cli/general/projects/basic
 java Main.java
 ```

-Alternatively, direct execution from the main project folder can be started using:
+Alternatively, direct execution from the main project folder is possible:

 ```bash
 java src/nl/mauritssilvis/challenges/java/cli/general/projects/basic/Main.java